sujith-eag/personal-site/content/docs/os/os_mca/os_u3_qa.md

 One common approach to deadlock avoidance is the Banker’s Algorithm.

-- System state is considered safe if there exists at least one sequence of processes that can be executed without causing a deadlock.
+- System state is considered safe if there exists at least one sequence of processes that all processes can complete execution without causing a deadlock.
 If no such sequence exists, the state is unsafe, and deadlock could occur.

 - Banker's Algorithm checks whether a resource allocation would result in a safe state.
 It does this by simulating the allocation and determining if there is a sequence of processes that can execute without resulting in deadlock.